tramitit/guides/en/croatia/newborn_registration_process.md

 ---
-title: "Newborn registration process"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Croatia"]
+categories:
-meta_title: "Step-by-step Guide: Newborn Registration in Croatia"
-description: "Detailed guide on how to register a newborn in Croatia.
-Contains procedure, required documents, and possible service providers."
+- Croatia
+date: '2024-06-07'
+description: Officially recognize a new family member and secure legal rights by registering a newborn in Croatia.
+Learn about the procedure and necessary documents.
 draft: false
+meta_title: 'Newborn Registration in Croatia: Procedure and Required Documents'
+title: 'Newborn Registration in Croatia: Procedure and Required Documents'
-translationKey: "croatia-newborn_registration_process"
+translationKey: croatia-newborn_registration_process
 ---

 ## Description
 ### What is it?